jeremiah-c-leary/vhdl-style-guide/docs/usage.rst

    ----------------------------+------------+--------------------------------------
    NOTE: Refer to online documentation at https://vhdl-style-guide.readthedocs.io/en/latest/index.html for more information.

-VSG will report the rule which is violated and the line number or group of lines where the violation occured.
+VSG will report the rule which is violated and the line number or group of lines where the violation occurred.
 It also gives a suggestion on how to fix the violation.
 The rules VSG uses are grouped together into :doc:`phases`.
 These phases follow the order in which the user would take to address the violations.